 The Office of the Ombud is a place where all members of the University of Washington community (including students) can seek information, consultation, and assistance.
 Each year, the Ombud Office collaborates with hundreds of individuals who are facing challenges.
 They provide a safe environment to voice concerns and develop constructive options to address the situation.

-For more information, including how to make an appointment, please go to the Office of the Ombud website.
+For more information, including how to make an appointment, please visit the Office of the Ombud website.

 University Complaint Investigation and Resolution Office (UCIRO)